mwatts15/TagFS/README.md

 If you drop the database by passing the option `--drop-db` to `tagfs`, the database will NOT be backed up or recoverable in any way.

 All un-tagged files are shown in the top level.
 A file can be referenced at any point in the file system by it's id, so a file `movies/Seven_Samurai` with id `12334` can be referenced as `12334#` or `akira_kurosawa/12334#Seven_Samurai` or `some/random/directory/12334#what-even-is-this-file-s-name`.
+The id of a file can be found by looking at its inode number -- see documentation on the `stat` system call for more information.

 Tags are created by making a directory under the mounted TagFS (`mkdir tagname`).
 In general, directories appear in any location where you could open the directory and find more files.
 Tags can be renamed and made to appear at additional locations by moving the directory (`mv tag a/b/c/tag`).